 This limits the types of jewelry that can be achieved with purple gold.
 For example, you can’t get a purple gold necklace chain (as this would be formed by soldering) or a purple gold cuff bracelet (as these are typically formed by hammering).

 While rings can be (and usually are) made via the casting method, purple gold isn’t that suitable for ring bands, either.
-A purple gold ring would be at constant risk of breaking, due to how often your hand comes into contact with solid surfaces.
+A purple gold ring would be at constant risk of breaking, due to how often your hands come into contact with solid surfaces.
 One hard knock could be all it takes.

 In a sense, jewelers treat purple gold more like a gemstone than a metal.
 While it can’t really be made into functional jewelry parts, it can enhance the aesthetic value of a piece of jewelry by being set inside a functional part.